loh-tar/filu/readme.txt

       until someone send me a patch to do it right.
 So long you use Filu only on your local box should there not truly a security risk.

-NOTE: If you are a champ you write and send me a patch to build a .deb package.
+NOTE: If you are a champ you write a patch to build a .deb package.

 Arch